 From dated furniture to a sleek, brand-new interior: Inntel Hotels goes circular

-A handsome, modern hotel room with customised furniture from 100% circular material?
+A handsome, modern hotel room with customised furniture from 100% recovered wood?
 Dutch hotel chain Inntel Hotels and interior designer Feran Thomassen have proved that it’s possible.
 For the makeover of Inntel Hotels Rotterdam Centre, Thomassen designed furniture made from decorative panels from Unilin Panels.
 And there’s a good chance that the wood in the new cabinets, desks and beds in the hotel rooms originates from....
 Inntel’s old furniture!

 Inntel Hotels currently has six hotels in and close to Netherlands’ major cities.
 Two further hotels will be opened in 2021.
 What’s Inntel’s biggest advantage?
 Central locations and a modern, luxurious and warm environment.
 Inntel hotels are also “surprisingly sustainable”, with the management investing heavily in sustainability, ranging from environmentally-friendly toiletries to LED lighting, solar panels and heat recovery.
 When Joram Buitenhuis, project manager at Inntel, discovered Unilin Panels’ circular approach, he saw the opportunity to work with even greater sustainability.

 Inntel Hotels opts for a circular makeover